petitpoua/petitpoua/README.md

 I'm building websites, currently working on:

-\- zenkan.app : a flexible kanban app with satisfying sounds for personal use.
+\- zenkan.app : a flexible kanban app with satisfying sounds and rich text for personal use.